myriadrf/LimeFEA-mPCIe/docs/index.rst

 * Board size: 68.9mm x 100mm (Low-Profile PCIe expansion card)

-For more information on the following topics, refer to `LimeSDR-XTRX documentation. <https://limesdr-xtrx.myriadrf.org>`_
+For more information on the following topics, refer to `LimeSDR XTRX documentation. <https://LimeSDR-XTRX.myriadrf.org>`_

 Board Overview
 --------------

-The heart of the LimeFEA mPCIe adapter board is mPCIe x2 socket compatible with LimeSDR-XTRX.
+The heart of the LimeFEA mPCIe adapter board is mPCIe x2 socket compatible with LimeSDR XTRX.
 LimeFEA mPCIe provides user with SIM micro socket and RF front end (RFFE).
 The block diagram for LimeFEA mPCIe board is as shown in figure 3.

 .. figure:: documentation/images/LimeFEA-mPCIe_v1.0_block.svg
   :width: 600